IanRae-17/nba-pre-ranking/README.md

     - Change scoring to account for proximity to correct ranking, golf score, lower the better
     - Add filter for just using top 100ish players
     - Add share button example v

+    - When spun up, if data is more than 1 week old.
+Refetch.

     Who's NEXT?
     PTS
     1. P. Siakam   🟩